markusmoenig/Eldiron/docs/docs/official_rules.md

 The current bundled ruleset is assembled from split TOML files under the `eldiron.official` id.

+Ruleset timing values are measured in seconds.
+Cooldowns, spell durations, FX durations, resource respawns, corpse lifetimes, and NPC respawn delays all use seconds so combat and abilities remain easy to tune.
+Script scheduling commands such as `notify_in` and `block_events` are different: they use in-game minutes because they schedule world-clock events.

 | Field | Current value |
 | --- | --- |
 | Ruleset id | `eldiron.official` |